“I think sports teaches you a lot about yourself.”

 Secrets to Success

-It is a given that the schedule of Olympic athletes and hopefuls includes countless hours of exercise.
+It is a given that Olympic athletes and hopefuls commit to thousands of hours of preparation to be their best incompetition.
 They all put an insane amount of time into training and conditioning.
-Nonetheless, only a few win in competition.
+Nonetheless, only a few win in competition and even fewer have sustained success at, or near, the top of the ranks.
 A much smaller number get the gold, silver, or bronze medal at more than one Olympic Games or World Cup competition.
 But as Lindsey Vonn’s achievements listed in the side bar make clear, this woman has, since 2007, been sitting atop the list of the elite among the elite in her sport for several years now.

 Discussing how she has been able to accomplish so much in the sport of downhill racing, Miss Vonn points to elements of personal excellence that, for her, are non-negotiable.
 Sustained success and achievement is accomplished with much more than just the time invested in physical training.
 She believes the difference between champions and everyone else is in the mind.